gohugoio/hugo/content/overview/source-directory.md

 Se the example directory tree below.

-**Note that you don't have to create `_index` file for every section, taxonomy and similar, a default page will be created if not present, but with no content an default values for `.Title` etc.**
+**Note that you don't have to create `_index` file for every section, taxonomy and similar, a default page will be created if not present, but with no content and default values for `.Title` etc.**

 ```bash
 └── content